 A number of studies have found that physical punishment is not only ineffective, but also has many of the same long term negative effects as child abuse.
 Supplementary data on parents' use of physical punishment on their children (aged under 15) from the annual New Zealand Health Survey will also be included.
 Future updates will include self-reported data on young people's exposure to family violence.

 This indicator relates to the 'loved, safe and nurtured' outcome.

 How will this be measured

-- This indicator will be measured by the number of referrals Oranga Tamariki makes in response to reports of concern to Oranga Tamariki that require further action.
+- This indicator will be measured by the proportion of reports of concern to Oranga Tamariki that require further action.

 - This information is updated quarterly and is available here: https://www.orangatamariki.govt.nz/about-us/reports-and-releases/quarterly-report/

-- This indicator will also be measured by data in the first Youth Health and Wellbeing Survey - 'WhatAboutMe?', which will ask how often young people aged 12-18) whether, in the last 12 months, they have been hit or physically hurt, or have seen others in the home being hit or physically hurt by adults in the places where they usually live.
+- This indicator will also be measured by data in the Youth Health and Wellbeing Survey - 'WhatAboutMe?', which will ask young people (aged 12-18) whether, in the last 12 months, they have been hit or physically hurt, or have seen others in the home being hit or physically hurt by adults in the places where they usually live.

 - Baseline data from the Youth Health and Wellbeing Survey - 'WhatAboutMe?' is expected in 2021.

 - This indicator will be updated annually in November.

 - If you are experiencing or witnessing violence, want to change your own behaviour, or are worried about someone else - a child, friend, neighbour, or workmate - then get help now.
 It is OK to ask for help.

 - Call the 0800 Family Violence Information Line (0800 456 450) or visit: http://www.areyouok.org.nz